ngc-corp/com.ngccorp.better-walls/README.md

 # NGC Corp.
 Better Walls

+Currently supports cobble walls only.
+Additional wall variants will be added after further testing.

 Introduces new wall connection shapes including T-Junctions and Cross-Junctions.
 The mod operates independently from vanilla assets and does not override or extend existing blocks, ensuring full compatibility.

 They: